lsplopes/lsplopes/README.md

 <h1>Hi there, my name is Lucas Lopes!👋</h1>

-<h3>I'm Full-Stack Web Development Student already looking for a entry level job in Front-End.</h3>
+<h3>I'm Full-Stack Web Development Student looking for a entry level job in Front-End.</h3>
 <br/>
 <span>Bellow you can find some of my available React Projects</span>
 <br/>